lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 # Region: Lindórinand / Homestead

 _Facing south towards Middle Vales from NE.Lindórinand.
 Greenwood Forest on opposite shore.
-View of Misty Mountains is hidden by tree-line._
+View of Hithaeglir is hidden by tree-line._

 [![](standard/scene_1.jpg)](https://raw.githubusercontent.com/lol-dungeonmaster/THaTWoIV-concept-art/main/docs/results/south_1.mp4)

-_Facing north at NW.Lindórinand near the foothill of Misty Mountains and Nîr Linhaith.
+_Facing north at NW.Lindórinand near the foothills of Hithaeglir and Nîr Linhaith.
 A water-spirit of Sîr Ninglor dwells nearby.
 Seldom seen, except by starlight, when she plays flute melodies seemingly in tune with the Elf-bards of Aldalómë._

 ![north_1](standard/scene_2.jpg)

-_Facing west at NW.Lindórinand near the foothill of Misty Mountains and Nîr Linhaith.
+_Facing west at NW.Lindórinand near the foothills of Hithaeglir and Nîr Linhaith.
 The water spirit didn't always have the flute.
 Upon meeting our kin for the first time she changed into the form of a river otter.
 The tale goes that the otter fished up an old sword from the base of Nîr Linhaith.
 Leaving the sword at the foot of one of our kin, she turned to depart.
 Having nothing else to offer our kin asked them to accept their most prized possession --a flute they use for animal-taming.
 They've reportedly been the best of friends since._

 ![south_nir_linlaith_1](ultra/south_nir_linlaith_1.jpg)